networkinss/joaswizard/README.md

 ```

 and you will be able to create a full OAS3 document with one execution and a few parameters.
-Second aim is to generate mass data from Excel files.
+Second option is to generate mass data from Excel files.

 Repository: https://github.com/networkinss/joaswizard.
 This project was initially inspired by https://github.com/isa-group/oas-wizard.